snoato/LightboxeS/README.md

         <!-- But you can also put in as many sub divs, etc as you will.
-          LightboxeS just grabs the sources from all image tags within a 'lightboxes' class You can also add preview galliers, with an simple attribtue-->
+          LightboxeS just grabs the sources from all image tags within a 'lightboxes' class You can also add preview galleries and info boxes, with an simple attribute-->
         <div class="lightboxes" lbs_previewGallery = "true" lbs_infoBox = "true">
             <div class="someDiv">
                 <img src="1.JPG">